 It was Johnston's editor at Simon and Schuster who gave the book a "consensus and identity" that the experimental writing itself actively refuses.
 Lesbian Nation, like Johnston's first book, Marmalade Me, is comprised primarily of selected columns from the Village Voice (1969 to 1972).
 This collection of diatribes and dalliances chronicles dyke life, queer art, and the author's complicated and circuitous path to gay feminist consciousness.
 The preface of the book instructs readers that the text should be read as "an interlocking web of personal experience and history and events of the world forming a picture of an evolving political revolutionary consciousness of one who was female who emerged from straight middle unconscious postwar amerika."
-114

 A polemically pleasurable text, Lesbian Nation is a mesmerizing mélange of political theory, incisive social critique, and painful personal reflection peppered with humorous anecdotes, wry witticisms, and salacious gossip.
-115 Anyone familiar with the critic's work would immediately recognize that Lesbian Nation is much too literal, serious, and straightforward a title for Johnston to have chosen it.
+Anyone familiar with the critic's work would immediately recognize that Lesbian Nation is much too literal, serious, and straightforward a title for Johnston to have chosen it.
 The chapter headings are much more indicative of the author's style and sensibility: "The Making of a Lesbian Chauvinist," "The Second Sucks and the Feminine Mystake," and "Amazons and Archedykes."
 Despite the editor's best intentions to create an easily digestible, coherent narrative, the experimental prose is pitched at such "a high level of difficulty and complexity" that it is "hardly the stuff of political pamphleteering."

-116 reality, and she admits to having no "real strategy" as to how to go about it.
+As far as manifestos go, Lesbian Nation is severely lacking in prescriptive dogma.
+Johnston's vision of a gyno-utopia is inchoate at best.
+She calls her dream "a cosmic plan," as if to suggest it is more fantasy than an attainable reality, and she admits to having no "real strategy" as to how to go about it.
 117 The goal, as she articulates it, is "to somehow buy up a lot of space and establish a chain of lesbos on the mainland and invite the lesbian population and introduce the rest to the mysteries and just forget about the men, leaving them to their own devices destroying themselves with their machines and frozen foods.
-True to her joker nature, Johnston does not dictate a course of action; rather she leaves the exact nature of any subsequent action to the reader.
+The to her joker nature, Johnston does not dictate a course of action; rather she leaves the exact nature of any subsequent action to the reader.